Indian Billionaire Mukesh Ambani Is Keen On Buying Liverpool

 The successes of the club during this period have led to a tremendous rise in its net worth.

-Forbes estimates that Liverpool is now the fourth most valuable club in the world of football with a team value of GBP 3.6 billion (USD 4.45 billion / RM 19.4 billion).
+Forbes estimates that Liverpool is now the fourth most valuable club in the world of football with a team value of GBP 3.6 billion (USD 4.45 billion).

 (Main and Featured images: Prakash Singh/AFP)